PSQ0/Donna/README.md

 ---

-## 📂 Project Structure
-Since the app is self-contained in one file:
-📦 birthday-trading-challenge

-├─ index.html

-├─ README.md

-└─ assets/

-├─ preview-quiz.png

-├─ preview-result.png

----

 ## 🚀 How to Run
 ### 1. Local Run
 Simply download or clone the repository and open `index.html` in any web browser.